 Probably introduced during the late 1880s, the German Wolf Jahn Precision Instrument and Clockmaker's "Miller & Jig Driller" was produced in many forms and originally marketed in Great Britain by George Adams of London.
 It's obvious usefulness and ease of operation led other companies to copy the design, notably Boley, Leinen & Boley & Leinen as their Models "80", "80a" and "BFL".
 Developed copies of later versions (the unit was subjected to a slow but steady development of its features and mass) were also made in Britain and badged variously as Ultra, Excel, Sigma-Jones and BCA.
 Amazingly, its indirect successor, the BCA Mk.
 3, is still available today in 2009.

-Like many makers of precision machine tools in both Europe and America (Lorch, Boley, Levin, Bottum, American Watch Tool Company, B.C.Ames, Hjorth, Potter, Pratt & Whitney, Rivett, Wade, Waltham Machine Works, Wade, Pratt & Whitney, Rivett, Cataract, Hardinge, Elgin etc. Wolf Jahn made a series of millers which used parts adapted from their range of smaller lathes.
-Although useful, especially when adapted to run the head in a vertical position, these machines were not really versatile enough for the range of work typically encountered by watch, clock and instrument makers and consequently, to meet this demand, the company developed two separate, distinctive patterns of machine, the "swan-neck" Type A and the very much more expensive "pillar" Type B. Each miller used a lathe-like collet headstock mounted on a vertical slide and fitted with screw-operated fine down-feed as well as a lever-operated drilling action; both had spindles manufactured from hardened and ground cast steel and running in bearing of the same material; speeds of up to 5000 rpm were allowed but, as there was no provision to mount a motor on the miller itself, the round-rope drive had to be arranged to approach from the side in such a manner that it could accommodate the rise and fall of the head.
+Like many makers of precision machine tools in both Europe and America (Lorch, Boley, Levin, Bottum, American Watch Tool Company, B.C.Ames, Hjorth, Potter, Pratt & Whitney, Rivett, Wade, Waltham Machine Works, Wade, Pratt & Whitney, Rivett, Cataract, Hardinge, Elgin, etc. Wolf Jahn made a series of millers which used parts adapted from their range of smaller lathes.
+Although useful, especially when adapted from horizontal to vertical, these machines were not really versatile enough for the range of work typically encountered by watch, clock and instrument makers so consequently, to meet this demand, the company developed two separate, distinctive patterns of machine, the "Swan-neck" Type A and the very much more expensive "Pillar" Type B. Each miller used a lathe-like collet headstock mounted on a vertical slide and fitted with screw-operated fine down-feed as well as a lever-operated drilling action; both had spindles manufactured from hardened and ground cast steel and running in bearing of the same material; speeds of up to 5000 rpm were allowed but, as there was no provision to mount a motor on the miller itself, the round-rope drive had to be arranged to approach from the side in such a manner that it could accommodate the rise and fall of the head.
 Although the illustration does not show it, the Type A was split along its base so that a suitable distance piece could be inserted to raise the head - and so increase the standard clearance of 6" between the spindle nose and table.
 What made the machines uniquely useful was the inclusion of a permanently-mounted, T-slotted, 4.75" diameter rotary table driven by a worn and wheel arrangement - the wheel part of the gear being left exposed around the edge.

 A considerably larger and altered machine, the Type B had a "headstock" that was taller with an additional 17/32" of travel - it was also able to accept a 10 mm collet, 2 mm larger than the Type A, and had a maximum clearance beneath the spindle nose of 13".
 Two small jockey pulleys were also fitted to a horizontal shaft at the side of the headstock to guide and align the drive rope as the head - which could be slid up and down its mounting column - travelled to the extremes of its possible locations.
 The diameter of the rotary table was increased to 7" and the compound table beneath it made correspondingly larger.